elte-fi/www-webprogramozas/pages/subjects/alkfejl/typescript.md

 1. Define a variable with each basic type!

-2. Count

-    Define the `count` function, if we would like to use it in this way:
+2. Define the `count` function, if we would like to use it in this way:

     ```ts
     count([1, 11, 22, 4, 33], e => e % 2 === 0);